 An earthing system should be of the highest integrity and of robust construction to ensure that it remains safe and will not endanger the health and safety of persons or their surroundings.
-The majority of the formulae presented in this subclause relate to low frequency currents and high frequency examples are not included; it is therefore important to recognize this issue if a long horizontal tape or bare cable is being considered for producing a low earth resistance, even though the impedance will ultimately be limited to a final value (see Figure 14).
+The majority of the formulae presented in this subclause relate to low frequency currents and high frequency examples are not included; if a long horizontal conductor is being considered for producing a low earth resistance, the impedance is ultimately limited to a final value (see Figure 14).

-Earthing systems should consist of copper conductors, copper clad or austenitic steel rods of appropriate dimensions (see 9.8 for more detail), cast iron plates, or steel piles used individually or connected together in combination to form a single local earth electrode system.
+Earthing systems should consist of copper conductors, copper clad or austenitic steel rods of appropriate dimensions (see 9.7 for more detail), cast iron plates, or steel piles used individually or connected together in combination to form a single local earth electrode system.

-The formulae which follow are all based on homogeneous soil conditions, so in most practical situations only give a reasonable idea of the problems (within 15% accuracy) that might exist if the strata is such that the resistivity changes at different levels.
-It may be ensidered necessary to apply numerical methods which are more complex than the formulae given below and software is available to carry out the more detailed calculations.
-The results from the formulae below are within 10% to 15% accuracy and may be assumed to be sufficient for guidance on what might be the outcome of a given design.
+The formulae which follow are all based on homogeneous soil conditions, so in most practical situations only give a reasonable idea of the problems that might exist if the strata is such that the resistivity changes at different levels.
+It may be considered necessary to apply numerical methods which are more complex than the formulae given below and software is available to carry out the more detailed calculations.
+The results from the formulae below often give results within 15% accuracy and may be assumed to be sufficient for guidance on what might be the outcome of a given design.
 However, onsite resistivity testing should always be carried out prior to carrying out an earth system design and installation.